MixoMax/p2pChat/README.md

 *NOTE*: This chat program is a work in progress and currently has no working features.
 ## Requirements

-+ Python 3.5 or higher
++ Python 2.7 or higher, but not tested.
+Tested and works are python 3.10, ...
-+ Required Python modules for the client: socket, json, requests, hashlib
++ Required Python modules for the client: socket, json, requests, hashlib, timeit
 + Required Python modules for the server: socket, json, requests, hashlib, argparse

 ## Usage